 Student records may be released to officials of other public or private schools or school systems, including local, county or state correctional facilities where education programs are provided, where the student seeks or intends to enroll or is directed to enroll.
-The release is subject to the conditions in Education Code Section 76225.
+The release is subject to the conditions in Education Code Section 76225. [ Insert local procedures or who is responsible for providing such information and defining procedure. ]

-Student records may be released to agencies or organizations in connection with a student's application for, or receipt of, financial aid, provided that information permitting the personal identification of those students may be disclosed only as may be necessary for those purposes as to financial aid, to determine the amount of the financial aid, or conditions that will be imposed regarding financial aid, or to enforce the terms or conditions of financial aid.
+Student records may be released to agencies or organizations in connection with a student's application for, or receipt of, financial aid, provided that information permitting the personal identification of those students may be disclosed only as may be necessary for those purposes as to financial aid, to determine the amount of the financial aid, or conditions that will be imposed regarding financial aid, or to enforce the terms or conditions of financial aid. [ Insert local procedures or who is responsible for providing such information and defining procedure. ]

-Student records may be released to organizations conducting studies for, or on behalf of, accrediting organizations, educational agencies or institutions for the purpose of developing, validating, or administrating predictive tests, administering financial aid programs, and improving instruction, if those studies are conducted in such a manner as will not permit the personal identification of students or their parents by persons other than representatives of those organizations and the information will be destroyed when no longer needed for the purpose for which it is conducted.
+Student records may be released to organizations conducting studies for, or on behalf of, accrediting organizations, educational agencies or institutions for the purpose of developing, validating, or administrating predictive tests, administering financial aid programs, and improving instruction, if those studies are conducted in such a manner as will not permit the personal identification of students or their parents by persons other than representatives of those organizations and the information will be destroyed when no longer needed for the purpose for which it is conducted. [ Insert local procedures or who is responsible for providing such information and defining procedure. ]

-Student records may be released to appropriate persons in connection with an emergency if the knowledge of that information is necessary to protect the health or safety of a student or other persons, subject to applicable federal or state law.
-The following information shall be released to the federal military for the purposes of federal military recruitment: student names, addresses, telephone listings, received, prior military experience, or the most recent previous educational institutions enrolled in by the students.
+Student records may be released to appropriate persons in connection with an emergency if the knowledge of that information is necessary to protect the health or safety of a student or other persons, subject to applicable federal or state law. [ Insert local procedures or who is responsible for providing such information and defining procedure. ]

+The following information shall be released to the federal military for the purposes of federal military recruitment: student names, addresses, electronic mail addresses, telephone listings, dates, and places of birth, levels of education, major, degrees received, prior military experience, or the most recent previous educational institutions enrolled in by the students.

-Procedures on obtaining student records are located in the Admissions and Records Office and in the college catalogs.
+Not in CCLC template, GCCCD added: Procedures on obtaining student records are located in the Admissions and Records Office and in the college catalogs.

+NOTE: The following section on “Access to Student Records for Immigration Enforcement Purposes” is the model language provided by the Office of the California Attorney General.
+Districts must adopt this language or locally created equivalent language to comply with Education Code Section 66093.3 subdivision (h).

 Access to Student Records for Immigration Enforcement Purposes

-The District must obtain a student’s written consent before disclosing educational records, unless the information is relevant for a legitimate educational interest or includes directory information only.
+The District must obtain a student’s written consent before disclosing educational records, unless the information is relevant for a legitimate educational interest.
 Neither exception permits disclosing information for immigration enforcement purposes; no student information shall be disclosed for immigration enforcement purposes without a court order or judicial warrant.
 Without a court order or a judicial warrant, written consent must be signed and dated by the student, or (if the student is a minor) by the student’s parent(s) or guardian(s), before disclosure of the information, and must specify the records that may be disclosed, the purpose of the disclosure, and the party or class of parties to whom the disclosure may be made.

 If desired by the student, the District must provide a copy of the records to be released.
 The party to whom the information is disclosed may not re-disclose the information to any other party without the prior consent of the student or subsequent court order.